Wocx32/Passcheck/README.md

 ![Example](/.resources/example.png)

-_Note: It has been tested with csv files exported by Chrome and Firefox_
+_Note: It has been tested with csv files exported by Chrome, Firefox and Bitwarden_

 # Requirements
 - [Python3](https://www.python.org/)